BrownDogGadgets/CrazyCircuits/Projects/Touch LED/readme.md

 Touch a Touch Point and one of the LEDs turns on.

 We designed this to be used with conductive dough as a demo project, though any conductive material would work.
 You could easily modify this code to do various effects.

+The code run an auto calibration sequence when turned on.
+This means you should wait three seconds after powering up before touching any of the touch points.